 “Full-spectrum” means the light covers wavelengths across the visible range and into the red and blue frequencies that plants rely on for photosynthesis.
 Most products list this as a color temperature range (3000K–6500K), and some also publish PAR output, which is the more meaningful number.

 For a typical houseplant collection, monsteras, pothos, ferns, ficus, a well-reviewed full-spectrum LED bar drawing 30–60 watts is enough to make a real difference in a dark corner or a low-light room.
+For one plant, a small clip-on light can work.
+For a shelf or several plants, a bar or panel is easier to position evenly.

 Fluorescent (T5/T8)